asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Reduce Cross-Team Dependencies

 One of the biggest issues that negatively affects team performance is cross-team dependencies and handoffs.
 Teams often block each other and must begin additional work, thus increasing WIP which leads to creating inventory.
+All of this reduces productivity.
 It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features or projects across teams) and the areas of the application.
 There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code.

-I recently experienced teams separated by several timezones who needed to modify the same exact set of objects in the system.
-One team would end their day ready to refactor the code in the morning, only to come to work and find it was completely rewritten and moved somewhere else overnight by a team working on the opposite side of the globe.
-This type of churn decreases team effectiveness and slows teams to a snail's pace given the amount of detailed communication and delay required to accomplish any work.

 > These high performance teams had few to no handoffs with other teams.
 They were autonomous, cross-functional, co-located teams, trained and coached in agile management, planning, testing and development.
 > &mdash; _[Joshua Kerievsky](https://twitter.com/JoshuaKerievsky) CEO of Industrial Logic, from [Size Teams for Few to No Handoffs](https://www.linkedin.com/pulse/size-teams-few-handoffs-joshua-kerievsky/)_